nycdna/text_mining_c/Text-Mining-C.md

 word_pairs_by_block <- pairwise_cor(special_word_pairs, word, block, sort = TRUE)
 ```

-Here are the 10 special words most correlated with "c" by chapter:
+Here are the 10 Special Words most correlated with "c" by chapter:

 ``` r